eagletmt/neco-ghc/README.md

 ### `g:necoghc_use_stack`
 Default: 0

-Allow using stack's own ghc-mod.
+Allow using stack's own ghc-mod/hhpc.
-It will change direct `ghc-mod` mod calls to `stack exec --no-stack-exe ghc-mod --` instead.
+If you are using ghc-mod, it will change direct `ghc-mod` mod calls to `stack exec --no-stack-exe ghc-mod --` instead.
+The same goes for hhpc.
-Use this flag if your globally installed ghc-mod doesn't work properly with your stack projects.
+Use this flag if your globally installed ghc-mod/hhpc doesn't work properly with your stack projects.

 ## Troubleshoot

 ### Q: neco-ghc does not work

-Check the $PATH variable in vim contains the path to your ghc-mod command.
+Check the $PATH variable in vim contains the path to your ghc-mod/hhpc command.
 Or you can execute `:NecoGhcDiagnostics` command for debug.

 ### Q: Completion isn't working for local functions or modules